bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

-disables converting from the given reserve token in case the reserve token got compromised can only be called by the owner note that converting to the token is still enabled regardless of this flag and it cannot be disabled by the owner note that prior version 17, you should use 'disableConnectorSale' instead
+disables converting from the given reserve token in case the reserve token got compromised can only be called by the owner note that converting to the token is still enabled regardless of this flag and it cannot be disabled by the owner note that prior to version 17, you should use 'disableConnectorSale' instead

 ## Parameters: